Skip to content

 Role Management

 Role List - On the left hand side of the ‘Role Management’ section is the role list.
-All existing roles will be listed here and can be clicked on to open up their details, permissions, and the users assigned to this role.
-Roles are appended to the list in the order that they are created.
+All existing roles will be listed here and can be clicked on individually to open up their details, permissions, and the users assigned to this role.
+Roles are appended to the list in alphabetical order.

 Inline Ellipsis - Clicking the inline ellipsis for a given role allows the user to clone or delete it.

-Note: Default roles can not be deleted therefore this option will be grayed out.
+Note: The Manager Default role can not be deleted therefore this option will be grayed out.

 ‘Details’ Section